 - Paper Tiger: He's one of the biggest and strongest people on the season, but his challenge performance is a mixed bag.

 - Religious Bruiser: Provided some physicality during challenges and his Islamic faith is a big facet of his character.

 - Tempting Fate: Thought that Ulong's raw strength would crush Koror at the beginning.
 Oh how wrong was he!

 - The Stoic: His first few appearances made him seem like the rock that kept Ulong stable as it fell apart.

 - Twofer Token Minority: Notable for being the show's first Muslim contestant.

 - Becoming the Mask: It's hard to tell whether or not his stereotypical "redneck" behavior is an act or not.
 One minute he's speaking pretty normally to the Confession Cam, and the next he's giving some bizarre homespun speech to the tribe that only he can understand.

-- Catch Phrase: "Come on!"
+- Catch Phrase: "Come on!" and "Hell, yeah/no!"